junyaogz/computational.math/README.md

-Lectures and exercises of computational mathematics for Alan and Emmy.
+Lectures and exercises of computational mathematics for A&E.